What

 Terracycle recycling program – drop off at David Jones

-Reverse Art Truck (Ringwood & Narre Warren)
+Reverse Art Truck (Ringwood & Narre Warren) Donations by appointment only.

 Terracycle accepts empty plastic bottles & pumps from skincare & hair care, empty foundation bottles, compacts, lipsticks & gloss, eyeshadow palettes, mascara, eye & brow liners, caps & tubes in regular, travel & sample sizes.